Éamon de Valera: President of the Executive Council

 In the 1932 general election Fianna Fáil secured 72 seats and became the largest party in the Dáil, although without a majority.
 Some Fianna Fáil members arrived at the first sitting of the new Dáil carrying arms, amid fears that Cumann na nGaedheal would not voluntarily surrender power.
 However, the transition was peaceful.
 De Valera was elected President of the Executive Council (Prime Minister) by the Dáil by a vote of 81–68, with the support of the Labour Party and Independent politicians, and took office on 9 March.

-He at once initiated steps to fulfill his election promises to abolish the oath and withhold land annuities owed to the UK for loans provided under the Irish Land Acts and agreed as part of the 1921 Treaty.
+He at once initiated steps to fulfil his election promises to abolish the oath and withhold land annuities owed to the UK for loans provided under the Irish Land Acts and agreed as part of the 1921 Treaty.
 This launched the Anglo-Irish Trade War when the UK in retaliation imposed economic sanctions against Irish exports.
 De Valera responded in kind with levies on British imports.
 The ensuing "Economic War" lasted until 1938.

-After De Valera had urged King George V to dismiss McNeill as Governor-General, the King suggested an alternative course of action: that McNeill, instead, carry on a while longer as viceroy and only then resign, which he did on 1 November 1932.
-Subsequently, a 1916 veteran, Domhnall Ua Buachalla, was appointed Governor-General.
+After De Valera had urged King George V to dismiss McNeill as governor-general, the King suggested an alternative course of action: that McNeill, instead, carry on a while longer as viceroy and only then resign, which he did on 1 November 1932.
+Subsequently, a 1916 veteran, Domhnall Ua Buachalla, was appointed governor-general.
 To strengthen his position against the opposition in the Dáil and Seanad, de Valera directed the Governor-General to call a snap election in January 1933 and de Valera's party won 77 seats, giving Fianna Fáil an overall majority.
 Under de Valera's leadership, Fianna Fáil won further general elections in 1937, 1938, 1943, and 1944.

 De Valera took charge of Ireland's foreign policy as well by also acting as Minister for External Affairs.
 In that capacity, he attended meetings of the League of Nations.
 He was president of the Council of the League on his first appearance at the league in Geneva, Switzerland, in 1932 and, in a speech that made a worldwide impression, appealed for genuine adherence by its members to the principles of the covenant of the league.
 In 1934, he supported the admission of the Soviet Union into the league.
-In September 1938, he was elected nineteenth president of the Assembly of the League, a tribute to the international recognition he had won by his independent stance on world questions.
+In September 1938, he was elected the nineteenth president of the Assembly of the League, a tribute to the international recognition he had won by his independent stance on world questions.